ghastlymirror/ghastlyastro/src/content/blog/paradigm-review.md

 ---
-title: Paradigm, A Very, Very Surreal Game
+title: Paradigm - A Very, Very Surreal Game
 date: 2022-06-27
 description: I´m at it again, with another Game review about a surreal adventure game called Paradigm developed by Jacob Janerka, which I´ve bought sometime ago on a bundle.
 category: